Louis Leakey: Calico Hills

 In 1959 Leakey, while at the British Museum of Natural History in London, received a visit from Ruth DeEtte Simpson, an archaeologist from California.
 Simpson had acquired what looked like ancient scrapers from a site in the Calico Hills and showed it to Leakey.

 In 1963, Leakey obtained funds from the National Geographic Society and commenced archaeological excavations with Simpson.
 Excavations at the site carried out by Leakey and Simpson revealed that they had located stone artefacts which were dated 100,000 years or older, suggesting a human presence in North America much earlier than others had estimated.

 The geologist Vance Haynes had made three visits to the site in 1973 and had claimed that the artefacts found by Leakey were naturally formed geofacts.
 According to Haynes, the geofacts were formed by stones becoming fractured in an ancient river on the site.

 In her autobiography, Mary Leakey wrote that because of Leakey's involvement with the Calico Hills site she had lost academic respect for him and that the Calico excavation project was "catastrophic to his professional career and was largely responsible for the parting of our ways".

 The Trimates

 One of Leakey's legacies stems from his role in fostering field research of primates in their natural habitats, which he understood as key to unravelling the mysteries of human evolution.
-He personally chose three female researchers, Jane Goodall, Dian Fossey, and Birutė Galdikas, calling them The Trimates.
+He personally chose three female researchers, Jane Goodall, Dian Fossey, and Biruté Galdikas, calling them The Trimates.
 Each went on to become an important scholar in the field of primatology, immersing themselves in the study of chimpanzees, gorillas and orangutans, respectively.
 Leakey also encouraged and supported many other PhD candidates, most notably from Cambridge University.
 Leakey believed that women were better at studying primates than men, as shown in the book Primates.